 “What story do you want to tell?” – Andy Stanley

 How do you celebrate everyday successes, no matter how small or large?

-Thank you so much for your words here, Kathryn.
+Thank you so much for your words here, Holly.

 Want to share your story about one way you’re simplifying life?
 Head here.